-, although they both deal with cancellation due to factors other than the quality of the show.
+Compare to Screwed by the Network, where something is canceled due to Executive Meddling.
+Unless executives somehow meddle with the toyline, this trope does not overlap with Screwed by the Network, although they both deal with cancellation due to factors other than the quality of the show.

 - Nurse Angel Ririka SOS was doing rather well with the ratings, however, it had too large of a Periphery Demographic.
-The actual toys weren't selling enough with little girls and thus they wrapped the plot up early.
+The actual toys weren't selling enough with little girls and thus they wrapped the anime's plot up early.
 The show was intended to become even grimmer.
 The actual ending is not exactly light though, as Ririka commits a Heroic Sacrifice (though ends up surviving).

 - Ojamajo Doremi was a smash hit in Japan and many other countries, but the success did not translate to the United States, where the show got low ratings and the toys barely sold.
-The second wave of toys (which leaked Oyajide and Onpu's dub names) were cancelled and 4Kids Entertainment took the show off air, broadcasting the rest of the series via streaming from their website.
+The second wave of toys (which leaked Oyajide and Onpu's dub names) was cancelled and 4Kids Entertainment took the show off air, broadcasting the rest of the series via streaming from their website.

-- The Disney Fairies books and films were popular, however, because the toys weren't selling up to expectations the film series was put on a permanent hiatus.
+- The Disney Fairies books and films were popular, however, because the toys weren't selling up to expectations, the film series was put on a permanent hiatus.